 Gloria Noto is the founder of NOTO Botanics, an all-natural, multi-use, gender-fluid cosmetics line committed to activism and giving back.
-After almost 10 years as a makeup artist, Gloria decided to start a company focused on making the beauty and wellness space more inclusive.
+After almost 10 years as a makeup artist, Gloria decided to start a business focused on making the beauty and wellness space more inclusive.

 Emma Fedderson and Anshuman Iddamsetty